HelifeWasTaken/my_printf/README.md

 # my_printf

+## Deprecated

+This printf is old was not optimised enough a better one (and documented) can be found on : `https://github.com/Heliferepo/LibErty`

 ## Unix System Programming

 The goal of this project was to recreate printf in accordance to the C99 standard in two weeks